DocsReleasesCommunityGuidesBlog

 Supported platforms#

-• As a virtual machine, using QEMU-KVM or Xen.
+Unikraft can be run as a virtual machine, using KVM (with QEMU or Firecracker as VMMs) or Xen.
 It acts as an operating system, having the responsibility to configure the hardware components that it needs (clocks, additional processors, etc).
 This mode gives Unikraft direct and total control over hardware components, allowing advanced functionalities.

 When Unikraft is running using QEMU-KVM, it can either be run on an emulated system or a (para)virtualized one.
 Technically, KVM means virtualization support is enabled.
 If using QEMU in emulated mode, KVM is not used.